astronomer/docs/astro/connect-gcp.md

 #### Contact Astronomer support for VPN configuration on Astro side

 Submit all collected details to [Astronomer support](https://cloud.astronomer.io/open-support-request).
-CRE team will proceed with the required steps.
-In case of additional questions or clarifications, CRE team will contact you within Support request or let you know about connectivity tests.
+The Astronomer CRE team will proceed with the required steps.
+The CRE team will contact you using your support ticket to ask follow-up questions, request clarification, or let you know about connectivity tests.

 </TabItem>